michaelhesch/ci-ms-2/README.md

 -   ### Design - TBU
     -   #### Colour Scheme
-        -   The page color scheme is based on dark and light gray tones to give a clean and somewhat spartan design asthetic throughout the site.
+        -   The page color scheme is based on subdued green and orange tones, as well as a light gray-green background color to create a simple aesthetic design for the page.
+Oranges are used as highlights only to clearly draw the user's attention to a hover or click selection.
+The theme is meant to reference the colors of the Irish flag.
     -   #### Typography
-        -   The font used throughout the site is the Google Font 'Open Sans' which gives a clean and simple font which is easy to read across font sizes.
-The goal of selecting this font was to further encourage a clean and simple aesthetic on the site.
+        -   The font used throughout the site is the Google Font 'Open Sans' which is a clean and simple font style that is easy to read across font sizes.
+This font was selected to further build a clean and simple aesthetic across the content on the site.
 Sans-serif serves as the backup to Open Sans if it fails to load.
     -   #### Imagery
-        -   Hero image utilized across the site presents a dramatic view of a Formula One car with the club name overlayed to engage and excite the visitor about the club.
-In addition the landing page uses images of Formula One races in progress to draw the visitor's attention to the key details about the club.
+        -   The landing page image carousel serves a series of images of cities that are included in the Mappy generation database.
+This serves to draw the user's attention and create excitement for visiting cities included when using the tool.

 *   ### Wireframes - TBU